Adding SAST to Your CI/CD Pipeline: What You Should Know

 What Is a CI/CD Pipeline?

 A continuous integration and continuous delivery (CI/CD) pipeline is the process that drives software development through the stages of building, testing, and deploying code.
 By automating the process, teams can minimize human error and maintain a consistent process for software releases.
 The pipeline includes tools such as code compilation, unit testing, code analysis, security, and binary generation.
 For containerized environments, this pipeline also includes ways to package code into container images and deploy them to a cloud environment.
+Review DZone's guide to container security.

 What Is Static Application Security Testing (SAST)?

 SAST is a technology designed to analyze the source code of an application to find security holes and weaknesses that can expose the application to malicious attacks.
 For more than a decade, software developers have used SAST to find and fix defects in application source code early in the software development lifecycle (SDLC), long before the final release of the application.
+DZone's previously covered how to secure source code from theft.

 SAST is a white box testing method.
 This means analyzing the application for coding and design flaws from the inside out by examining the source code, bytecode, and binaries when the application is inactive.
 SAST scans can be performed early in SDLC as there is no need to deploy any working applications or code.